jupiter-lupin/Git_datacamp/README.md

 # Git_datacamp
 Some knowledge about Git
-And this is some trials with new information
+This folder contains all screenshot from git I learned at datacamp
 #DATACAMP.ORG